OWASP/www-project-threat-and-safeguard-matrix/index.md

 # Creating a Cyber Report Card
 After outlining the safeguards you want to make improvements on, your organization should create key metrics and a scorecard.
 This example has a few things to notice but feel free to make modifications.
 1) Group things into key categories such as Technology, People, Processes, & the Environment.
 Note Environment refers to things outside of your organization's control (i.e. Bad actors or external regulators)

-The scorecar isbroken down into tactical metric that can be monitored, measured, and analyzed like Key Performance Indicators (KPIs).
+The scorecard is broken down into tactical metric that can be monitored, measured, and analyzed like Key Performance Indicators (KPIs).
 Remember a good metric needs to display 4-5 things:
 1. A clear <b>Definition</b>
 2. The <b>Status</b> of where the metric is right now or during previous points in time
 3. The <b>Trend Line</b> to show if the metrics are improving or not